russhwolf/multiplatform-hello/README.md

 ### iOS

-The iOS code lives in `shared-mobile/xcodeproj`.
+The iOS code lives in the `ios` directory.
 It includes a ViewController which calls the `hello()` function and renders its output to screen.

-The iOS code can be modified or built by opening `shared-mobile/xcodeproj/Shared.xcodeproj` in Xcode.
+The iOS code can be modified or built by opening `ios/Multiplatform Hello.xcodeproj` in Xcode.

 ### Tests